Keynote Speakers

 Sue loves being on the water and you will often find her in the bush harvesting.

-David Cunliffe - Principal Water Quality Specialist South Australian Department for Health
+Principal Water Quality Specialist South Australian Department for Health

 David is the principal water quality specialist with the South Australian Department for Health.
 He is a regulator with over 40 years of experience dealing with public health aspects of drinking water, wastewaters and recreational waters.